RozaHasso/Machine-Learning-Operations/reports/README.md

 >
 > Answer:

-We used dvc to be able to pull the data from another storage than GitHub.
+We used dvc to be able to pull the data from another storage than GitHub, such as Google Drive and Google Cloud Storage.
 We used dvc also to have multiple versions of the dataset, one version with only raw data, one with processed data also and one version with an expanded dataset of 25k additional images.

 ### Question 11